Wondermondo 🢖 Categories of wonders 🢖 Architectural wonders 🢖 Houses 🢖 Castles

 Meanwhile, the castles elsewhere are… different.
 Many castles around the world correspond to another type of structure – these are fortresses where a whole garrison lives and also – walled cities with numerous houses inside.

 A monument of world importance, this is the chief residence of the Dalai Lama.
 The first palace was built here in 637, while the current palace was built in 1645 at 13 floors and 117 meters high.
 It contains 1000 rooms and numerous monuments of art and knowledge, although most of them have been lost since the Chinese invasion.

-This outstanding structure has all the characteristics of castle – it is built on the top of hill, has fortification walls and has served as a place of residence for Dalai Lamas.
+This outstanding structure has all the characteristics of the castle – it is built on the top of the hill, has fortification walls, and has served as a place of residence for Dalai Lamas.

 Krak des Chevaliers

 One of the most prominent and impressive medieval castles in the world.
 Kurds developed a fortress in the 11th century here, but Crusaders rebuilt it in the 1140ies – 1170 and in the 13th century.

 The best example of traditional Japanese castle architecture.
 This castle is a group of 83 buildings and extensive defensive systems.
 Construction started in 1333, major rebuilding took place in the 16th century and in 1601 – 1609.

 One of the most impressive forts in India, towering above the city on 122 meters high hill.
 Includes several palaces.
 Construction started in 1459.